data-byte12/narrative-organizer/README.md

 # Professional Development
 This program was originally completed as a project for one of my college courses.

-The assignment allowed me to develop an application to apply concepts in software engineering.
+The assignment allowed me to develop an application that applied concepts in software engineering.
 I collaborated with a team of four other individuals throughout the project.
 Each member created their own main program, and the team collaboratively developed 13 microservices for use in these programs.

-Completing this assignment required applying concepts in microservice architecture, Agile development, project management, Inclusivity Heuristics, Git/GitHub, Paper Prototyping, UML diagrams, and code smells.
+Completing this assignment required applying concepts in microservice architecture, Agile development, collaborative project management, usability evaluation using inclusivity heuristics, collaboration through Git/GitHub, paper prototyping, UML diagrams, and identifying code smells.

 The skills I developed and applied in this assignment are directly relevant to positions requiring software development and software engineering.